c0d-0x/Cruxpass-Password-manager/README.md

 ## License

-cruxPass is licensed under the MIT License.
+cruxPass is licensed under the **MIT License**.
 See the LICENSE file for details.

 ## Contact